exzackley/gollumwiki/Low-Frequency-Sensorineural-Hearing-Loss.md

-### Some terms, acronyms and abbreviations used in the academic literature:
+## Concepts, terms, acronyms and abbreviations you'll need

+### Hearing loss and hearing aid related:

 - Hearing loss: HL!
 - [Speech-reception threshold (SRT)](http://medical-dictionary.thefreedictionary.com/speech+reception+threshold): The minimum intensity in decibels at which a patient can understand 50% of spoken words; used in tests of speech audiometry.
 Also called speech recognition threshold.